Standard library

 max_value content money

-## a value that is never inferior to `min_value`.
+## Puts a lower cap on `m`, and returns a value that is never smaller

 min_value content money